 Before you create the new Visitor ID attribute, you must create a rule to state when the attribute should be applied.

-Publish the rule and attribute to production so that AudienceStream can start collecting the data.
+Save and Publish the rule and attribute to production so that AudienceStream can start collecting the data.
 The number of users on the website and the type of data being collected will determine how long before you can verify the data in AudienceStream.
-If you're using a 1st-party cookie that is available for every visitor, wait about 15 minutes and then verify.
-If you're using a Facebook ID and only a small portion of visitors log in with Facebook, then some amount of data collection, from several hours up to a day, must occur before you'll be able to verify.

-Navigate to Audience Discovery and change the perspective of view by selecting the newly created Facebook ID attribute.
+In the sidebar, go to Facebook ID Exists and change the perspective of your view by selecting the newly created Facebook ID attribute.

-Below is an example of a bad visitor ID.
-Notice how there are 483 users with a Visitor ID of "0".
-If stitching was enabled then all 483 visitor profiles would be combined into a single visitor profile, which is obviously incorrect.
-The best way to fix this is to add a condition to the rule that is applied to the attribute and check that the value is not equal to "0".
+If there is a "bad" visitor ID, there could be hundreds of users with a Visitor ID of "0".
+With stitching was enabled, they would all be combined into a single visitor profile, which is obviously incorrect.
+To correct this, you can add a condition to the rule that is applied to the attribute and check that the value is not equal to "0".

-Below is an example of a good visitor ID.
-Notice how there are several users with a value of "none" - this is normal as not every visitor will have a visitor ID.
+In the case of a "good" Visitor ID, there could be several users with a value of "none".
+This is normal as not every visitor will have a Visitor ID.
 There is only a small sample of users that appear to have a duplicate ID.
-It's almost impossible to tell why the 5 IDs below have 2 users assigned to them, but it is less than 1% of the population, so it is fine to enable Visitor Stitching.
+It is almost impossible to distinguish why thee IDs below may have 2 users assigned to them.
+It is; however, less than 1% of the population, so it is OK to enable Visitor Stitching.

 Now that you've completed the appropriate verification of data, visit Support Desk to ask for Visitor Stitching to be enabled for the desired account/profile.

-Once the configurations are live, an example of stitching would occur as follows:
+Once the configurations are live, an example of stitching occurs as follows:

 Once logged in with Facebook, two new data layer variables are created: